sdgass13/Speeding-Up-CNNs-Using-Random-Feature-Maps/README.md

-# Hashing as a preprocessing for learning with deep neural net-works
+# Hashing as a preprocessing step for learning with deep neural networks

 Final project for big data and machine learning (E8100).